mudge/helloredis/README.md

-This is an experimental Ruby FFI interface to [Hiredis][0].
+This is an incomplete, experimental Ruby FFI interface to [Hiredis][0].

-It exists mainly as a tool to teach me about [Ruby's FFI interface][1] as such the location of `libhiredis.dylib` is hard-coded into `hiredis.rb`.
+It exists mainly as a tool to teach me about [Ruby's FFI interface][1] and, as such, the location of `libhiredis.dylib` is hard-coded into `hiredis.rb`.
 If you want to tinker with this yourself, make sure to amend that path.